-Tattoos: All tattoos should be covered.
+Tattoos: All tattoos should be covered at all times.

 Hats and Head Coverings: Hats are not appropriate for inside use and will not be allowed in the classroom.
 Head covers that are traditionally worn for religious purposes or to honor cultural tradition are allowed.